Kyle Tucker Preview, Player Props: Astros vs. Red Sox

 Kyle Tucker At The Plate

-- Tucker leads Houston with 131 hits and an OBP of .376, plus a team-best slugging percentage of .525.
+- Tucker has 132 hits and an OBP of .377 to go with a slugging percentage of .524.
+All three of those stats are best among Houston hitters this season.

-- Among qualified batters in MLB action, he ranks 12th in batting average, 13th in on-base percentage, and 13th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 11th, his on-base percentage ranks 12th, and he is 12th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.